Pennsylvania Turnpike: Montgomery County interchange improvements

 Along with the new interchange at Lafayette Street, Montgomery County has proposed additional improvements to the segment of the turnpike that runs through the county.
-In 2015, the county initiated the "Turnpike Corridor Reinvestment Project", which calls for the construction of the Lafayette Street Interchange, along with potential new interchanges with Henderson Road in King of Prussia (milepost 329) and Welsh Road (PA 63) (milepost 342) near Willow Grove.
+In 2015, the county initiated the "Turnpike Corridor Reinvestment Project", which calls for the construction of the Lafayette Street Interchange, along with potential new interchanges with Henderson Road in King of Prussia (milepost 329) and PA 63 (milepost 342) near Willow Grove.
 For existing interchanges in the county (Valley Forge, Fort Washington, Virginia Drive, and Willow Grove), the project calls for the modernization of these interchanges and the addition of slip ramps, particularly the completion of the Virginia Drive Interchange to serve eastbound movements.